Living on campus is a great opportunity to meet new friends and become a true part of the Mount community!

 We'll provide basic cable television service to each room and the lounges in the Residence Hall.
 You must bring your own television and coaxial cable wire.

-Washers and dryers are located in the Residence Hall on West 2, West 3, West 4, West 5, and Southeast 3 for resident use only.
+Washers and dryers are located throughout the residence hall.
 There is no additional charge to use them.

 Automobiles and Motorcycles